African Forest Elephant: Profile and Information

 There are pink tusks on the African forest elephant, which are thinner and harder than the African bush elephant’s tusks.
 Between people, the length and diameter vary.

 The tusks are used to push their habitat through the dense undergrowth.
-Their tusks can grow to about 1.5 m (5 ft ) long and can weigh between 50 and 100 lb (23 and 45 kg).
+Their tusks can grow to about 1.5 m (5 ft ) long and weigh between 50 and 100 lb (23 and 45 kg).

 At birth, baby elephants weigh around 105 kg (232 lb).
-They can move around almost immediately, allowing the mother to roam around and forage, which is also essential for reducing predation.
+They can move around almost immediately, allowing the mother to roam and forage, which is also essential for reducing predation.

-In the next year or two of females, males generally pass puberty.
+In the next year or two of females males generally pass puberty.
 Males experience ‘musth’ between the ages of 15 and 25, which is a hormonal state they experience marked by increased aggression.

-Males have a more erect walk when undergoing musth, with their heads high and tusks inward, may rub their heads on bushes or trees to spread the scent of musth, and may even flap their ears, accompanied by a rumble of musth, so that their smell can be blown to other elephants.
+Males have a more erect walk when undergoing musth, with their heads high and tusks inward, may rub their heads on bushes or trees to spread the scent of musth and may even flap their ears, accompanied by a rumble of musth so that their smell can be blown to other elephants.

 Generally, after two or three matings, the female conceives.
 Although the female has plenty of room for gestating twins in her uterus, twins are rarely conceived.
 The pregnancy of a female African forest elephant lasts for 22 months.